tengz-sudo/tengz-sudo.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year Ph.D. in the Department of Management Science and Engineering at Stanford.
+I am a fifth-year Ph.D. in the Department of Management Science and Engineering at Stanford (since 2016).
 I am fortunate to be advised by [Peter Glynn](https://web.stanford.edu/~glynn/) and [Jose Blanchet](https://web.stanford.edu/~jblanche/).

 I am broadly interested in theory and applications of data-driven decision under uncertainty.
 My research lies in the interplay between optimization, stochastic modeling and machine learning.
 Recently, I have developed my interest in healthcare management and hospital operations working with [David Scheinker](https://profiles.stanford.edu/david-scheinker) at [SURF](https://profiles.stanford.edu/david-scheinker).